makerdao/community/governance/polls/Adjust the Dust Parameter for ETH-B Vault Type - November 29, 2021.md

 ## Resources

+Unsure about the Debt Floor (dust) parameter and what you should take into account when voting?
+Check out the parameter documentation [here](https://community-development.makerdao.com/en/learn/governance/param-debt-floor).

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://community-development.makerdao.com/en/learn/governance/how-voting-works/) to learn how voting works, and this [wallet setup guide](https://community-development.makerdao.com/en/learn/governance/voting-setup/) to set up your wallet to vote.

 Additional information about the Governance process can be found in the [Governance](https://community-development.makerdao.com/en/learn/governance) section of the MakerDAO community portal.